Blogs from Philippines, Asia

 Asia » Philippines » Palawan » Cacnipa Island March 26th 2024

 Happy Easter from the Philippines everyone!
-After having a hospital operation postponed for the 2nd time, I decided there was no point sitting at home worrying so instead I managed to squeeze in a quick backpacking trip to the Philippines and what a chilled place to be - a million miles away from the worry.
+So, after having a hospital operation postponed for the 2nd time, I decided there was no point sitting at home worrying so here I am backpacking around the Philippines and what a chilled place to be - a million miles away from the worry.
 However, visiting the Philippines in Holy Week is a bit like going to Wembley on Cup Final day so it was a top priority to try and escape the crowds and discover the tropical seclusion expected from island hopping.
 It would also help me recharge my batteries for the potentially dark days ahead.
-The resultant journey was lengthy to say the least - not helped at all by Cathay Pacific texting me on the day of our outbound flight from London ... read more
+The resultant journey was lengthy to say the least - not helped at all by Cathay Pacific texting me on the day of our outbound flight from London to say that our flight ... read more

 Cacnipa beach